Ninos/HSA-Bot/README.md

 # HSA-Bot

 ## Description
 Bot for IRC with basic functionalities.
-This bot is coded modular and can be later used for other schools, companies and organizations.
+This bot is coded modular and can be used for other schools, companies and organizations.

 ## Installation
 ```npm install irc```